ewired/gjs-guide/docs/guides/gtk/application-packaging.md

 ---
 # GJS GTK+ Application Packaging Specification

-This page details the built-in packaging specifiction for Javascript applications using GJS and GObject Introspection.
+This page details the built-in packaging specification for Javascript applications using GJS and GObject Introspection.

 *Users should refer to [the GJS application template](https://github.com/gcampax/gtk-js-app) for a complete, up-to-date example.*